LeetLLM

 where RkR_kRk is a rotation matrix that depends only on offset kkk, not absolute position.
 This means the model can, in principle, learn to attend based on relative position.[1]

-Here's how we can generate these multi-frequency sinusoidal positional encodings using PyTorch.
+Here's how we can generate these multi-frequency sinusoidal positional encodings with plain Python.
 The function takes the maximum sequence length and embedding dimension as inputs to compute the required frequencies.
-It returns a tensor of positional encodings that can be added directly to the token embeddings before they enter the attention layers.
+It returns a table of positional encodings that can be added directly to token embeddings before they enter attention layers.

 Frequency interpretation